-11 best Bluetooth speakers for every budget
+Turn it up: We’ve found the best Bluetooth speakers around

 There aren’t many audio companies with a stronger design ethic than Bang & Olufsen.
 A visit to the brand’s headquarters in Struer, Denmark, is an architectural education, so it’s no surprise that the A1 second generation Bluetooth speaker is a stunner.

-Available in five colours, it’s waterproof and dust and sand resistant, and is slimmer and sturdier than its much-lauded predecessor.
-Like other higher-end portable speakers, it has integrated voice assistant and speakerphone, too, with 18 hours of playtime.
+Available in five colours, it’s waterproof, dust and sand resistant, and is slimmer and sturdier than its much-lauded predecessor.
+Like other higher-end portable speakers, it has integrated voice assistant and speakerphone, too, with 18-hours of playtime.
 The sound comfortably outperforms the speaker’s size and provides strong bass and crystal clear treble, perfect for all the podcasts you’re missing without your morning commute.

 Price comparison